ioistired/AmDanny/README.md

 ## Am Danny

-It's [R. Danny](https://github.com/Rapptz/RoboDanny) but just the spoiler and starboard commands.
+It's [R. Danny](https://github.com/Rapptz/RoboDanny) but just the starboard and reminder commands.
 I wanted this for a server I'm in; we don't need the rest.
+On our server, users bridged from IRC speak via a webhook, and can't see embeds.
+This fork accommodates them.

 ## Running